GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 The recent rise in popularity of digital currencies might make it difficult to understand what makes Offset different in its approach to money and payments.
-We present here the differences between Offset and a blockchain based digital currency.
+We present here the differences between Offset and a blockchain-based digital currency.

 Summary